 - Feedback that our audits add value - Growth in the delivery of traded audits. - 3.3 We plan, organise and control the delivery of all our services to professional standards (UKPSIAS).
-Delivering sound and timely advice that is fair and flexible. - We aim to create and communicate high quality information about the effective operation of management's controls over risks.
+Delivering sound and timely advice that is fair and flexible. - We aim to create and communicate high quality information about the effective operation of management's controls over risks. - Our annual audit planning ensures the key areas required by UK PSIAS and the key areas requiring assurance and coverage within the Annual Governance Statement are included and these are matched to our resources in consultation with the Executive Director of Finance and

-- Our annual audit planning ensures the key areas required by UK PSIAS and the key areas requiring assurance and coverage within the Annual Governance Statement are included and these are matched to our resources in consultation with the Executive Director of Finance, Executive Directors and Members before approval by the Audit Committee. - We aim to increase the take up of our traded audit services offering to schools, both maintained and academies.
-Our strategy continues to be to reduce the number of funded audits to schools, allowing our reduced audit resource to be directed elsewhere, but to provide assurances to schools and Children's Services through the growth of our traded work. - Changes to the approved Internal Audit Plan are also agreed as above and notified to the Audit Committee throughout the year. - We use our combined experience and knowledge to provide helpful and practical insight and recommendations.
+Commercial Services, Executive Directors and Members before approval by the Audit Committee.

+- We aim to increase the take up of our traded audit services offering to schools, both maintained and academies.
+Our strategy continues to be to reduce the number of funded audits to schools, allowing our reduced audit resource to be directed elsewhere, but to provide assurances to schools and Children's Services through the growth of our traded work. - We aim to offer new traded services to schools and other authorities in the areas of Risk Management and Anti-Fraud and Corruption and Investigations - Changes to the approved Internal Audit Plan are also agreed as above and notified to the Audit Committee throughout the year. - We use our combined experience and knowledge to provide helpful and practical insight and recommendations.
 We are a catalyst for improving the Council's effectiveness and efficiency based on analysis and assessments of data and business processes. - Audit work is reviewed to ensure that it is sound, meaning, evidenced based, independent, technically compliant, risk based, timely, and can demonstrate how services are better off through having an audit.
 We deliver all our services in compliance with the UKPSIAS.
 We employ quality controls, quality monitoring and quality reviews of our work.
 Our Internal Audit Terms of Reference, Code of Ethics and this Strategy meets the UKPSIAS. - We identify audit resources (staff or contractors) with the appropriate skills to deliver the audit service, which meets required professional standards.
 We are committed to integrity, accountability and high customer care standards.
 This can involve the use of internal and/or external resources. - All members of the team above the Senior Auditor level are professionally qualified.
 All Auditors and Senior Auditors are required to be Association of Accounting Technicians (AAT) or part IIA or CAAB qualified.
 We provide assistance with training and continuing professional development appropriately for all members of the team. - We are responding to the ongoing difficulties faced in recruiting the 'right mix of experienced and qualified staff' by developing a 'mixed economy' resource delivery approach that enables us greater resilience and flexibility, especially for unplanned responsive work.
-The mixed economy consists of experienced in-house staff and call off arrangements with approved Contractors and temporary staff. - The Authority and the audit team subscribe to professional support forums. - The Chief Internal Auditor is a member of the County Chief Internal Auditor Network (CCAN), the Home Counties Chief Internal Auditor Group (HCCIAG) and the Norfolk Chief Internal Auditor Group in order to utilise the peer support that these groups provide.
+The mixed economy consists of experienced in-house staff and call off arrangements with approved Contractors and temporary staff. - The Authority and the audit team subscribe to professional support forums. - The Chief Internal Auditor is a member of the County Chief Internal Auditor Network (CCAN), the Home Counties Chief Internal Auditor Group

+(HCCIAG) and the Norfolk Chief Internal Auditor Group in order to utilise the peer support that these groups provide.

-• We have a Quality Assurance Improvement Plan (QAIP) as required by the Standard.
+We have a Quality Assurance Improvement Plan (QAIP) as required by the Standard.

-Our success is measured through meeting the Standards and the delivery of the annual Internal Audit Plan within planned resources as reported in the Chief Internal Auditor's Annual Internal Audit Report and in quarterly updates to the Audit Committee
+Our success is measured through meeting the Standards and the delivery of the agreed audits from the annual Internal Audit Plan within planned resources as reported in the Chief Internal Auditor's Annual Internal Audit Report and in quarterly updates to the Audit Committee